diogoff/trackml-100/README.md

 Since routes have been sorted in descending order of particle count, when we get to unique, one-of-a-kind routes that have been traveled by a single particle, we simply discard those routes and stop reading `routes.csv`.
 (We take these as untrustworthy, possibly random routes that are not worth considering.
 Anyway, by this point most hits should have been taken up by more trustworthy routes.)

+Also, there is no point in cosidering routes whose weights are all zero, so we skip these routes as well.